TechnicallyCoded/PlayerBountiesPlus/README.md

 ## Features
 - Clan-aware bounty system that prevents teammates from claiming each other's bounties
-- Integrates with Vault and supports ClansLite, Parties, BetterTeams, SimpleClans and Towny for team detection
+- Integrates with Vault and supports ClansLite, ClansPlus, Parties, BetterTeams, SimpleClans and Towny for team detection
 - Inventory GUI for viewing bounties
 - PlaceholderAPI support for custom placeholders
 - Localized messages in multiple languages